Observation of narrow-band $\gamma$ radiation from a boron-doped diamond superlattice with an 855 MeV electron beam

-An electron entering the crystal at the coordinates $x = z$ = 0 nearly parallel to the $z$ axis may be captured in the potential pocket, which at that point is symmetrical with a barrier hight of 24 eV.
-It performs oscillations, thereby following the bent sinusoidal shape of the (110) plane.
+An electron entering the crystal at the coordinates $x = z$ = 0 nearly parallel to the $z$ axis may be captured in the potential pocket, which at that point is symmetrical with a barrier height of 24 eV.
+The electron oscillates while following the bent sinusoidal shape of the (110) plane.
 By means of the accompanied acceleration channeling radiation and undulator-like radiation will be emitted.
-The radiation is strongly forward directed, for undulator-like radiation typically in the order of 0.5 mrad for 1 GeV electrons.
-The emitted photon energy is in the $\gamma$-ray domain, for a period length of a few $\mu$m typically in the MeV range.
+The radiation is strongly forward directed, for undulator-like radiation the typical opening angle is in the order of 0.5 mrad for 1 GeV electrons.
+The photon energies fall into the $\gamma$-ray domain, for a period length of a few $\mu$m typically in the MeV range.
 It scales with the electron beam energy squared and inversely with the undulator period length $\lambda_U$.
 The capture probability and in turn the intensity of the $\gamma$ radiation requires high quality electron beams with a low angular spread.
 The reason is that the transverse energy $pv/2 \cdot \vartheta_x^2$ is the initial kinetic energy of the particle in the potential pocket with $pv$ in essence the electron beam energy and $\vartheta_x$ the angle of the electron with respect to the $z$ axis.